ZsoltStenger/ZsoltStenger/README.md

 - 👯 I’m looking forward to collaborate with you
 - 🌱 I’m currently learning everything 🤣
+- 🥅 2022 Goals: C myself becoming a master of C
-- ⚡ Fun fact: I live for my passion
+- ⚡ Fun fact: I seek discomfort whenever I'm able to

 ---